Call automation for data driven teams | FreJun

 It is the backbone of any business.
 And without cloud telephony, uninterrupted customer service is not easy.
 Cloud telephony solutions come with IVR(Interactive Voice Responses) features and chatbots that help people resolve their queries instantly.
 Customers are also not kept waiting due to the smart call routing feature provided by the cloud telephony system that connects them to the right agent in a matter of seconds.

-How to pick a cloud telephony provider in India?
+How to Pick a Cloud Telephony Provider in India?

 Here are the different factors you need to consider before picking a cloud telephony provider –